timothy-mayweather/django_app/README.md

 </h3>

 ````
+** Note: use pip or pip3, python or python3
 clone this repository
 remove .git directory
 rename django_app to your desired app name (this includes all directory names and text in files named so)